What’s Story Bible?

 Genre is filled in manually, and thus is not informed by any other Story Bible fields.

-Meanwhile, the Genre influences Synopsis, Outline, Beats, and Chapter Generator.
+Meanwhile, the Genre influences Synopsis, Outline, Scenes, and Prose Generation in Draft.

 Style: